eviltester/restmud/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 404 hoard points.
-Your 'A Cloth of Shining' has 196 polish power left. `
+You polished 'A very prize like prize' by 19 and now it is worth 419 hoard points.
+Your 'A Cloth of Shining' has 181 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 58 and now it is worth 462 hoard points.
-Your 'A Cloth of Shining' has 138 polish power left. `
+You polished 'A very prize like prize' by 89 and now it is worth 508 hoard points.
+Your 'A Cloth of Shining' has 92 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 42 and now it is worth 504 hoard points.
-Your 'A Cloth of Shining' has 96 polish power left. `
+You polished 'A very prize like prize' by 38 and now it is worth 546 hoard points.
+Your 'A Cloth of Shining' has 54 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 505 hoard points.
-Your 'A Cloth of Shining' has 95 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 555 hoard points.
+Your 'A Cloth of Shining' has 45 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 19 and now it is worth 524 hoard points.
-Your 'A Cloth of Shining' has 76 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 563 hoard points.
+Your 'A Cloth of Shining' has 37 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 14 and now it is worth 538 hoard points.
-Your 'A Cloth of Shining' has 62 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 12 and now it is worth 550 hoard points.
-Your 'A Cloth of Shining' has 50 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 14 and now it is worth 564 hoard points.
+You polished 'A very prize like prize' by 1 and now it is worth 564 hoard points.
 Your 'A Cloth of Shining' has 36 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 581 hoard points.
-Your 'A Cloth of Shining' has 19 polish power left. `
+You polished 'A very prize like prize' by 18 and now it is worth 582 hoard points.
+Your 'A Cloth of Shining' has 18 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 585 hoard points.
-Your 'A Cloth of Shining' has 15 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 587 hoard points.
-Your 'A Cloth of Shining' has 13 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 590 hoard points.
+You polished 'A very prize like prize' by 8 and now it is worth 590 hoard points.
 Your 'A Cloth of Shining' has 10 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 595 hoard points.
-Your 'A Cloth of Shining' has 5 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 594 hoard points.
+Your 'A Cloth of Shining' has 6 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 6 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`